 Some startup ideas that are either potential solutions to common problems or improvements to current technologies.
 I can’t pursue them all but I still believe they should exist.

-Problem: This is a problem that I have experienced firsthand.
-As someone who has been on both sides of the problem; as a tenant and a landlord, I can attest that it affects both parties significantly.
+Problem: As someone who has been on both sides of the problem, as a tenant and a landlord, I can attest that it annoys both parties significantly.
 A survey shows that 55-59% of movers regularly receive mail addressed to previous residents of their homes.
-The bulk of this mail is reoccurring/subscription mail such as bills, statements, packages, etc. which the tenant failed to manually update their mailing address.
-Landlords are faced with extra costs from forwarding/discarding mail and tenants lose mail or receive it delayed due to the forwarding process.
+The bulk of this mail is reoccurring/subscription mail such as bills, statements, packages, etc. which the tenant failed to manually update their mailing address with the sender.
+Landlords are faced with the extra costs of forwarding/discarding the mail, and tenants lose important mail or receive it delayed due to the forwarding process.
 Moving is stressful enough.
-On top of that, to have important letters or packages sent to your old address right after you move is really annoying.
+On top of that, to have important letters or packages sent to your old address right after you move is very annoying.
 Currently, the best fixes are to 1.
-Manually change your mailing address for every account.
+Manually change your mailing address for every single account.
 This is only effective if you can remember to change all of them and is very tedious and time-consuming.
 2. File a “Change Of Address And Forwarding Mail” with USPS for a fee.
 This isn’t always effective and even when it works, it delays the delivery time for your package.

 Solution: A software that can replace the need for mailing & billing addresses entirely.
 For the sake of this explanation, let’s call this software Maddy which is an abbreviation for mailing address (clever, I know).
-Instead of inputting their mailing address, users provide their personal ID which is linked to their Maddy account.
-Users will first need to set up their secured account on Maddy which they are required to provide their current residence (mailing), billing address, first and last name [and maybe even their payment info].
+Instead of providing senders with their mailing addresses, users give them their personal ID which is linked to their Maddy account.
+Users will first need to set up their secured account on Maddy which they are required to provide their current residence (mailing), billing address, first and last name, and maybe even their payment info for added functionality.
 Once your account is set up, you receive a personal ID (ex.
 CBC3298).
-So instead of the hospital asking for your mailing address, they can ask if you have a personal ID with Maddy.
-When your ID is in the hospital’s system, then when they go to print your billing statement with your mailing address, Maddy processes your ID and in real-time, and it inputs your updated info (name, mailing&billing).
-This same process occurs for all companies that deliver using Maddy.
-This way when you move, you only need to update your mailing address on Maddy which will automatically update everyone else the next time they go to print a shipping label.
+Then instead of the hospital asking for your mailing address, they can ask if you have a Maddy personal ID.
+When your ID is in the hospital’s system, then when they go to print your billing statement with your mailing address, Maddy processes your ID in real-time, and it inputs your updated info (name, mailing & billing).
+This same process occurs for all companies that have integrated Maddy, whether it’s Amazon or eBay.
+This way when you move, you only need to update your mailing address in one place—Maddy’s platform, which will automatically update everyone else the next time they go to print a shipping label.
 With Maddy, your mailing address is no longer a static subject so you won’t need to manually keep track of and change each and every mail. eCommerce is becoming the largest outlet of retail consumption, but when I look at the checkout process, it seems horrendous and outdated.
 I believe all delivery infrastructure should be as easy as Amazon.
-As an Amazon customer, the process of receiving a package is as simple as; add a product to your cart, then pressing deliver.
+As an Amazon customer, the process of receiving a package is as simple as: add a product to your cart, then pressing deliver.
 It remembers your payment info, mailing&billing address, and you only change it when you need to.
 It should always be that easy.
 But if you’re buying something from an unfamiliar website that you haven’t bought from before, then you need to enter your full name, street name, house number, apartment number, state, city, zip code, and country—every single time.
 It’s tedious.
 Having a simple ID not only speeds up the checkout process but also automatically updates your mailing address across all platforms in bulk when you move.
 Delivery infrastructure is outdated and this is the ideal solution in my eyes.
 I am not a programmer so it’s difficult for me to conceptualize the parameters of what is currently feasible through programming.
 If you’re a programmer, I would seriously love to hear what you think.
 Is this a good idea?
 Is it even possible?

 Problem: When I write, I spend too much time searching for the right words to best articulate my thoughts through written communication.
 Many times, I have a word in mind that explains exactly what I want to say, but I just can’t remember that word at that moment.